lop-Louis/northbook/docs/changelog/state/web-frontend.md

 - join a chapter ops session
 - make a change to how the chapter runs
-- want to understand what this pilot actually covers
+- want to understand what this scope actually covers

 If it does not help you answer those, it needs to change.

-## Current focus for this pilot
+## Current focus

-For this pilot, the web frontend chapter is focusing on three small pieces of ops:
+The web frontend chapter is focusing on three small pieces of ops:

 - **Stewardship**: making it clear who looks after scope, signals, and exceptions.
 - **Two health checks**: keeping a basic picture of the roster and whether people leave sessions with a clear next step.